OCHA-DAP/hdx-cli-toolkit/DEMO.md

 hdx-toolkit list --query=archived:true --key=owner_org
 ```

-Another pain point for me is getting an organisation id, the `get_organisation_metadata` command fixes this.
-We can just get the id with an organisation name, note wildcards are implicit in the organisation specification since this is how the CKAN API works:
+Another pain point for me is getting an organization id, the `get_organization_metadata` command fixes this.
+We can just get the id with an organization name, note wildcards are implicit in the organization specification since this is how the CKAN API works:

 ```
-hdx-toolkit get_organisation_metadata --organisation=zurich
+hdx-toolkit get_organization_metadata --organization=zurich
 ```

-We can get the full organisation record using the `--verbose` flag:
+We can get the full organization record using the `--verbose` flag:

 ```
-hdx-toolkit get_organisation_metadata --organisation=eth-zurich-weather-and-climate-risks --verbose
+hdx-toolkit get_organization_metadata --organization=eth-zurich-weather-and-climate-risks --verbose
 ```

 Similarly we can get user ids: